onzfonz/comp227/src/content/0/en/part0d.md

 These next couple of steps are a mishmash of steps that need to be completed individually to get us ready technically for this course.
-These steps allow you to share your work across computers and with me.
+These steps allow you to share your work with me for seamless submissions.
-Most of you have done some of these things already, so if you have, just make sure to read through the step to ensure you did all the steps that are here.
+Most of you have done some of these things already, so if you have, just make sure to read through the steps to ensure you did all the steps that are here.
 *Some of the images that are here are taken directly from or sourced directly from GitHub itself.*

 ### 1: Setup a GitHub account